caarlos0-graveyard/railscasts-downloader/readme.md

 # Thanks

-Thanks Ryan Bates for the great videos and great site, with a solid API.
+Thanks Ryan Bates for the great videos, great site and great API.

 # Donate